Considering a prepaid Netspend Visa or Mastercard? These cards work similarly to debit cards, although they are not tied to a bank account.

 Who can qualify for a Netspend card?

 Netspend doesn’t require a bank account or run a credit check, so pretty much anyone can qualify for a Netspend card.
-You’ll have to verify your identity by providing your name, date of birth, address and government ID number, like the one on your passport or Social Security card, to have full use of the Netspend card, otherwise you can only make in-store transactions.
-You won’t be able to reload it, either, so when the money you initially added when activating the card is gone, it becomes essentially useless.
+You’ll have to verify your identity by providing your name, date of birth, address and a government ID number, like the one on your passport or Social Security card, to have full use of the Netspend card, otherwise you can only make in-store transactions.

 Primary cardholders need to be at least 18 years old, but Vermont citizens need not apply, as residents of the Green Mountain State are ineligible for a Netspend account.